Current Research

 About | Research

-Now expanded into a doctoral project, this work is the first extended research into Kew’s tea collection in the last hundred years.
+Now expanded into a doctoral project, this work represents the first extended research into Kew’s tea collection in the last century.
 It was initially prompted by two research questions: the first asks how the history of plantation crops, such as tea, is relevant to understanding their global position today.
-Widely traded, consumed, and culturally valued plants such as tea, cotton, and rubber, have a correspondingly wide array of complicated, often contested histories.
+Widely traded, consumed, and culturally valued plants such as tea, cotton, and rubber have a correspondingly wide array of complicated, often contested histories.
 I am curious as to how Kew and other agents of British commerce and empire were connected to today’s global cultivation of tea.
 To what extent did Kew’s collection represent export commodities or local products?
 What did the acquisition of specimens tell us about Kew’s networks, purpose, and relationship to industry?
-The second broad question asks whether artifacts found in material culture collections such as Kew’s can offer different complementary insights to the text and image-based resources that are more usually the basis of historical research.
+The second broad question asks whether artefacts found in material culture collections such as Kew’s can offer different, complementary insights to the text and image-based resources that are more usually the basis of historical research.
 To do this with the help and guidance of curator and professor Dr. Mark Nesbitt, we combined our skills in collections history (MN), ethnobotany (MN/AP), and tea (AP), enabling us to elicit data from at times unassuming material - jars and boxes of old tea - taking care to draw both upon the stories of Kew, and of the communities from which these teas were sourced.

-About | Browsing the EBC Catalog
+About | Browsing the EBC Catalogue

-Further, if you are curious to read the museum’s early entry and exit books, beginning in 1847 up until 1920, they have been digitized and are available through the Biodiversity Heritage Library.
-Other historical material and related books can be found in Kew’s Library, Art and Archive collections located on Garden grounds and online.
+Further, if you are curious to read the museum’s early entry and exit books, beginning in 1847 up until 1920, they have been digitised and are available through the Biodiversity Heritage Library.
+Other historical material and related books can be found in Kew’s Library, Art and Archive collections located on the Garden grounds and online.

-For questions or possible donations please contact us:
+For questions or possible donations, please contact us:

-Ms. Aurora Prehn | PhD Student RHUL & Kew Gardens: a.prehn@kew.org
+Ms. Aurora Prehn | PhD Candidate RHUL & Kew Gardens: a.prehn@kew.org

 Professor Dr. Mark Nesbitt | Senior Research Leader, Interdisciplinary Research & Curator, Economic Botany Collection: m.nesbitt@kew.org & website